 Heather B. Howell is a clinical social worker who has worked personally and professionally on behalf of the New Haven community for over 20 years.
 She enjoys collaborating with local families, problem-solving day to day needs, and building the hopes and dreams of the future.
 With a strong foundation of physical and emotional health, we can all grow to our full potential, and as a community, we have a unique opportunity to support each other through this growth and change.
 She is continually motivated by the spirit and determination of friends and neighbors, as we jointly strive to improve the well-being of our neighborhood, our city and our families.
 When not practicing social work in the community, she can be found exploring local parks, growing flowers and vegetables in her garden, and creating recipes in her kitchen.

-Laurie Kramer, RN, MSN, is entering clinical data for research analysis.
+Laurie Kramer, RN, MSN, measures treatment fidelity and enters clinical data for research analysis.
 She has been a Yale School of Medicine Research Nurse/Associate since 2005.
-She has an M.S. in Nursing Administration from Hunter College-Bellevue School of Nursing in NYC, and has experience as a clinical nurse and manager in hospital, home health care and insurance company settings.
+She has an M.S. in Nursing Administration from Hunter College-Bellevue School of Nursing in NYC, and has experience as a clinical nurse and manager in hospital, home health care and insurance company setting.

 Brittany Lange is a Master's in Public Health candidate in health policy at the Yale School of Public Health.
 She completed her undergraduate studies in psychology and sociology at Northeastern University.
 Her primary interests include mental health interventions, qualitative research methodology and the creation of evidence-based mental health policy.
 In her spare time, she enjoys traveling and cooking.